johnosbb/CeaiveEditor/sentence_structure.md

 A clause, on the other hand, is a group of words that contains a subject and a verb and can function as an independent sentence or as part of a larger sentence.
 There are two types of clauses: independent clauses and dependent clauses.
 Independent clauses express a complete thought and can stand alone as a sentence, while dependent clauses cannot stand alone and must be connected to an independent clause.
 Examples of dependent clauses include relative clauses ("which I found in the attic"), adverbial clauses ("because I was tired"), and noun clauses ("what she said").

+#### Types of Phrases

+- Participial phrases: Participial phrases are made up of a participle (a verb form that can function as an adjective) and any associated modifiers and objects.
+They can be used to modify a noun or a pronoun, and are often used to add description to a sentence.
+Example: "The horse, galloping across the field, was a beautiful sight."
+- Gerund phrases: Gerund phrases are made up of a gerund (a verb form ending in "-ing" that functions as a noun) and any associated modifiers and objects.
+They can be used as subjects, objects, or complements in a sentence.
+Example: "Running every day is good for your health."
+- Infinitive phrases: Infinitive phrases are made up of an infinitive (the base form of a verb preceded by "to") and any associated modifiers and objects.
+They can be used as subjects, objects, or complements in a sentence.
+For example: "To be or not to be, that is the question."
+- Prepositional phrases: Prepositional phrases are made up of a preposition, its object, and any associated modifiers.
+They can be used to indicate location, time, manner, or other relationships in a sentence.
+Example: "The book on the shelf is mine."
+- Appositive phrase: An appositive phrase is a noun or pronoun that renames or explains another noun or pronoun right beside it in a sentence.
+It is usually set off by commas, dashes, or parentheses.
+Example: __My friend Jane, a doctor, is coming to visit me.__ In this sentence, "a doctor" is an appositive phrase that renames "Jane".
+- An absolute phrase: An absolute phrase is a phrase that modifies the entire sentence.
+It contains a noun or pronoun and a participle, but it does not function as a typical adjective or adverb.
+It is usually set off by a comma.
+Example: __The sun having set, we made our way back home.__ In this sentence, "the sun having set" is an absolute phrase that modifies the entire sentence by giving context to the action that follows.
+It contains the noun "sun" and the participle "having set".
+- Adverbial phrase: A phrase that functions as an adverb in a sentence, providing information about time, place, manner, degree, etc. Example: "After dinner, she went for a walk."
+- Adjectival phrase: A phrase that functions as an adjective in a sentence, modifying a noun or pronoun.
+Example: __The man in the blue shirt is my uncle.__
+- Noun phrase: A phrase that functions as a noun in a sentence, either as the subject, object, or complement.
+Example: __My favorite hobby is playing basketball.__

+Verb phrase: A phrase that includes the main verb and any auxiliary verbs, and sometimes includes other elements such as adverbs or prepositions.
+Example: "She is singing a song."
+Note that these categories can overlap or be used in combination in various ways.

 ## Analysing Sentence Structure

 A kernel sentence is a type of sentence that is often used in linguistic analysis as a basis for examining sentence structure and meaning.
 It is the simplest and most basic form of a sentence that expresses a complete thought and contains a subject and a predicate.
 The subject usually comes first, followed by the predicate, and there are no subordinate clauses or phrases.
 For example, "The cat sat" is a kernel sentence, which can be expanded into more complex sentences by adding additional words, phrases, or clauses.
 Kernel sentences are often used as a starting point for analyzing sentence structure and syntax, and they can be useful for identifying the key elements of a sentence and understanding how they relate to one another.